isomerpages/govtech-dsa/pages/About.md

 </div>
 <hr>
 <h3>Organising Team</h3>
-<p>The Digital Services Awards organising committee comprises members from the Government Technology Agency, and Smart Nation Singapore.</p>
+<p>The Digital Services Awards is organised by GovTech and supported by Smart Nation Singapore.</p>